Originally created: Aug. 31, 2017. Updated: Sept. 23, 2019

 *As required by OMB Circular A-11

-The full plan can be downloaded here: VA Contingency Plan
+The full plan can found here: VA Contingency Plan

 The Department of Veterans Affairs (VA) is committed to providing premiere, consistent care and service to Veterans and their families at all times.
 VA’s mission provides no exception to this standard even when operations are limited by the absence of appropriations (commonly known as a “government shutdown”).
 This document outlines VA’s plan for operating in the event of a lapse of appropriations, and, its purpose is to ensure that VA can perform an orderly suspension of its programs and operations should this occur.